Missouri Produce Safety Program

 The Missouri Department of Agriculture (MDA) is working with FDA and growers so FSMA requirements can be met before the compliance dates by:

 - Developing a Grower Inventory – FDA requires that the state develop and maintain an inventory of growers that are subject to the rule.
 Not all farms are subject to the rule and there are a number of exemptions so growers should use FDA’s Produce Safety Rule Decision Tree, to determine whether their farm is covered by the rule.
-If they are not exempt, they can assist MDA by completing the Grower Inventory Registration.
+If they are covered by the rule or are not sure, they can assist MDA by completing the Grower Inventory Registration.

 - Providing Grower Training – Participation in a recognized Produce Safety Alliance training is required for growers that are covered by the Produce Safety Rule.
 MDA is working with University of Missouri Extension and Lincoln University Extension to offer opportunities for growers to learn about produce safety and to meet this requirement.